maroline-johnson/maroline-johnson/README.md

-- 👋 Hi, I’m @maroline-johnson
+- 👋 Hi, I’m @maroline-johnson, and I live in Chicago, IL.
 - 👀 I’m interested in the software development lifecycle.
-How does code move from a brain to a screen?
+How does code move from a brain to a browser?
-- 🌱 I’m currently learning how to code!
-I've never done it before, and I'm using Codecademy to teach me.
+- 🌱 I’m always learning more about how to code!
+I only started in 2023, and I use Codecademy and Simplilearn for ongoing education.
-- 💞️ I’m looking to collaborate on tips and tricks.
-Do you have any advice for a beginner?
+- 💞️ I’m passionate about DevOps because optimizing processes can drastically improve the developer experience!
+What do you wish could be better about yours?
 - 📫 Feel free to email me at maroline.johnson@gmail.com